-Analysis: The May PCE data shows the headline inflation rate at 2.3%, near the target of 2% The Fed expects PCE YoY to run at around 2% in 2019 and 2020 according to the Fed's latest Summary of Economic Projections.
-This chart relates to the price stability mandate
+Analysis: The September PCE data shows the headline inflation rate at 2.0%, right at the target of 2.0%.
+The Core PCE YoY, Chair Powell's preferred measure, is at 1.8%.
+The Fed expects PCE YoY to run at 2.1% and 2.1% in 2019 and 2020 respectively according to the Fed's latest Summary of Economic Projections. \This chart relates to the price stability mandate\

-Inflation Expectations
+Market-based Inflation Expectations